aditya-an1l/convex/CONTRIBUTING.md

 Once approved:

 1. A **different collaborator** (not the last committer on `main`) will merge your PR.
-2. After merge, they will pull the updated `main` into their local clone and push, ensuring branch protection remains intact.
+2. To ensure synchronicity, other contributor must  pull the updated `main` into their local clone and push, ensuring branch protection remains intact.

 ---